 Dr. Dale F. Schwindaman

-The award will be presented at the annual convention of the American Veterinary Medical Association in Washington, D.C., on July 16.
-Dean Ralph Richardson will present the award on behalf of the K-State Veterinary Medical Alumni Association.
+The award was presented at the annual convention of the American Veterinary Medical Association in Washington, D.C., on July 16, 2007.
+Dean Ralph Richardson presented the award on behalf of the K-State Veterinary Medical Alumni Association.

 Dr. Schwindaman retired in November 1996 after a 40-year career with the United States Department of Agriculture in regulatory veterinary medicine with the Animal and Plant Health Inspection Service (APHIS), formerly the Bureau of Animal Industry.